The National Q&A CEFI Director

 - 696,792 policy holders have taken out micro-insurance products

 - 315,993 people now linked their deposits account with Mobile Phone banking.

 - Equal access of financial services for women is one of the organization’s core objectives.
 Do you have specific targets you wish to achieve in regard to that objective?

-Despite the achievements of the 1st strategy, a majority of the population especially the vulnerable that includes women continues to lack access to formal financial services, and financial exclusion affects these specific groups more than others.
+Despite the achievements ,a majority of the population especially the vulnerable that includes women continues to lack access to formal financial services.
 It is more prevalent in rural communities, among women and microenterprises, especially those within the informal economy and in agriculture.
 Therefore, financial exclusion remains a fundamental challenge.

 Nearly one of every three women in the world — or 1.1 billion — is excluded from the formal financial system.
 Globally, women are 7 percent less likely than men to have basic transactional accounts, and this disparity rises among the poor.

 Women appear to have significantly lower levels of financial inclusion, even where financial services are available in urban communities.
 The scale of women’s financial exclusion in PNG makes it the need to focus on women.
 But this is not an easy task.
 Expanding access to finance for women brings some unique challenges.
 Socio-cultural factors, limited financial and/or functional literacy, lower levels of formal education and limited familiarity with formal financial institutions may be factors why women are likely to have lower levels of financial inclusion and engagement in household financial decision making.
 Further research is required to develop an understanding of the causal factors which can then provide a basis for gender specific programs and products.